khulaifi95/ACS/EMS/Notes/EMS_Lecture 5.md

 ### 6. Non-parametric test

-If the data is non-parametric, we can test the difference of mean between groups by:
+If the data is non-parametric, we can test the difference between groups by:

 - Friedman test:
   - Rank rows together and consider the values of ranks by columns.
   - Detect differences in treatments across multiple test attempts.
-  - Alternative to independent t-test.
+  - Alternative to **independent** t-test.
 - Wilcoxon signed-rank test:
   - Whether population mean ranks differ.
-  - Alternative to paired t-test.
+  - Alternative to **paired** t-test.